HOW TO START DOING MORE PULLUPS… FAST!

 You can see how much easier it is for me to bang out rep after rep once I’ve plugged them all.

-- You can start doing 20 or more pullups in each set regardless of how heavy you are or what your current strength level is.
-This pullups program gives you the two key techniques you need to know to get there.
+- I’m going to show you two moves to help you start doing 20 or more pullups in each set regardless of how heavy you are or what your current strength level is.
+This pull-ups guide gives you the two key moves you can apply to your workout routine.

-- It’s also important to plug all the energy leaks in your body by tightening your quads, pointing your feet, squeezing your glutes and contracting your abs.
+- It’s also important to plug all the energy leaks in your body by tightening your quads, pointing your feet, glute contraction and contracting your abs.